Beginning Climbing FAQ

 Clothing is the one category of gear in which you may need to make purchases before your trip.
 With the exception of mountaineering boots and gaiters, our shop does not rent any clothing.
 Most of our beginner courses require a few specialized outdoor garments such as warm, waterproof gloves, comfortable climbing pants, shell clothing for wind and rain, and an insulating layer in case of cold weather.
 These are the only major gear items that you may need to buy.

 A full, detailed equipment list is provided for each course.
 And our equipment shop is staffed by experts and guides who can give you advice tailored to your exact course, location, and conditions.

 What if I join a course and then find out that it's too hard for me or I'm not having fun?

 One of the reasons American Alpine Institute is so well known in the field of mountain education is the local knowledge and resourcefulness of our instructors and guides.
 We are very good at finding training locations that offer a range of challenges.
 In this way, we can almost always accommodate the needs of all our climbers.

 If you're deeply uncertain about whether you'll enjoy climbing, the best course of action is to choose a short program or one with built-in flexibility, such as a privately guided climb.
 All our instructional programs can be run as private trips, by special arrangement.

-Occasionally, one of our program participants decides to end his trip early.
+Occasionally, one of our program participants decides to end their trip early.
 While this is not always an easy decision to accommodate, we recognize that learning to climb is, in part, a process of self-discovery.
 If you find yourself in this position, we will work with our main office and guide staff, as necessary, to meet your needs and get you back to "terra firma".

 What if the course is too easy?